Scissors / ????

 “You’re just special, is all,” his mother retorted, almost snorting in disbelief, “What nonsense is this?
 A demon?”

-His mother’s startled silence allowed for him to continue the flood of his recent thoughts.
+His mother’s startled silence allowed him to continue, voicing all his self doubt.

 “It explains everything.
 The strength, the speed, the hearing, sight, and it makes perfect sense that I’d have the ability to set fires with my eyes.
 I am the perfect embodiment of evil—“